markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 Programming considerations:

-- If the authentication method needs a certificate, for example, EAP-TLS requires client certificates, you must configure it through the CertificateStore configuration service provider.
+- If the authentication method needs a certificate, (e.g. client certificates for EAP-TLS), you must configure it through the [CertificateStore](./certificatestore-csp) configuration service provider.
 The WiFi configuration service provider doesn't provide that functionality; instead, the Wi-Fi profile can specify characteristics of the certificate to be used for choosing the right certificate for that network.
 The server must successfully enroll the certificate first before deploying the Wi-Fi network configuration.
 For example, for an EAP-TLS profile, the server must successfully configure and enroll the required client certificate before deploying the Wi-Fi profile.
 Self-signed certificate works for EAP-TLS/PEAP-MSCHAPv2, but it isn't supported in EAP-TLS.
 - For WEP, WPA, and WPA2-based networks, include the passkey in the network configuration in plaintext.
 The passkey is encrypted automatically when it's stored on the device.
-- The SSID of the Wi-Fi network part of the LocURI node must be a valid URI based on RFC 2396.
-This condition requires that all non-ASCII characters must be escaped using a %-character.
-Unicode characters without the necessary escaping aren't supported.
+- The `SSID` part of the LocURI node must be a valid URI based on RFC 2396.
+This condition requires that all non-excluded ASCII characters must be escaped using a %-character.
+This includes replacing the space character with `%20`.
+Characters (including Unicode) without the necessary escaping aren't supported.
-- The `<name>name_goes_here</name>\<SSIDConfig>` must match `<SSID><name>name_goes_here</name></SSID>`.
 - For the WiFi CSP, you can't use the Replace command unless the node already exists.
 - Using ProxyPacUrl or ProxyWPAD in Windows 10 client editions (Home, Pro, Enterprise, and Education) will result in failure.
 <!-- WiFi-Editable-End -->